 “I want to be able to do what I used to be able to do before the pandemic,” Rose says.
 “Which, in hindsight, was kind of gross.”

 After a year dominated by health guidelines and safety precautions, the Covid-19 vaccination campaign exemplifies long-awaited progress.
-While 38% of Canadians have received at least one dose, over half of the adult population in the U.S. has received at least one shot, and a hearty dose of post-pandemic potential.
-Consistently easing restrictions — the Centers for Disease Control and Prevention says fully vaccinated people in the U.S. can gather indoors with other vaccinated people, travel domestically without testing or quarantining, and ditch their masks outdoors — imbues confidence at having triumphed over the virus.
+Over half of the adult population in the U.S. has received at least one shot, and a hearty dose of post-pandemic potential.
+Consistently easing restrictions — the Centers for Disease Control and Prevention says fully vaccinated people can gather indoors with other vaccinated people, travel domestically without testing or quarantining, and ditch their masks outdoors — imbues confidence at having triumphed over the virus.
 As a horny post-vax summer looms, many aspire to use their mouths to greet friends and strangers both in celebration and victory.
-And for some, the ultimate sendoff to Covid-19’s rule is to defy reasonable sanitary norms and ironically declare their intentions to lick high-touch and well-trafficked surfaces like sidewalks, doorknobs, parking meters, subway poles, and movie theatre floors.
+And for some, the ultimate sendoff to Covid-19’s rule is to defy reasonable sanitary norms and ironically declare their intentions to lick high-touch and well-trafficked surfaces like sidewalks, doorknobs, parking meters, subway poles, and movie theater floors.

 From the earliest days of the pandemic — thanks to an oft-cited study that showed SARS-CoV-2 could survive on plastic and stainless steel surfaces for up to three days — the public and health experts alike believed the virus was spread on surfaces.
 As a result, the world sanitized their hands and everything that came in touch with them, like mail and groceries.
 In direct conflict with the sterile pandemic world (and overall sanitary measures), rogue rule-defiers weaponized licking by tainting grocery produce and convenience store stock with their spit.
 Although it’s since been shown that Covid-19 is primarily spread through aerosol droplets and not through surfaces, a celebratory post-vax lick brings the spit saga full circle — only this time it isn’t Covid-deniers who want to partake, but those who embrace science.